What Does IR Stand for in Technology: Decoding Infrared and Its Role

 Recognizing and Overcoming Limitations

-Identifying limitations related to range constraints and line-of-sight requirements is crucial for addressing challenges associated with IR technology applications.
+Identifying limitations related to range constraints and line-of-sight requIRements is crucial for addressing challenges associated with IR technology applications.
 For instance, infrared signals have a limited range and require an unobstructed line of sight between the transmitter and receiver, making them unsuitable for long-range communication.
 Overcoming these limitations is possible through technological advancements like beamforming techniques, which enhance the capabilities of IR-based systems.
 By using beamforming, infrared signals can be focused in specific directions, extending their effective range and overcoming obstacles that could disrupt line-of-sight communication.

 Addressing Privacy and Security Concerns